ChinomnsoC/search-engine-system-design/README.md

 ✔ Why this structure?

-The keywords field improves search relevance.
+- The keywords field improves search relevance.
-The category field allows efficient filtering.
+- The category field allows efficient filtering.
-The timestamp field enables sorting by recency.
+- The timestamp field enables sorting by recency.

 📌 Indexing Strategy in Elasticsearch

 - Title & description → Full-text search
 - Category → Keyword-based filtering
 - Timestamp → Sorting by recency

+### Step 4: Implementing Search Functionality and Step 5: Handling Autocomplete with Redis Trie

+These are handled in the code file: [`search_studies.py`](search_studies.py)